18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content

 Not only that, but there’s the story of Prince of Penzance, who was anything but one of the Melbourne Cup favourites in 2015.
 He started the race at unlikely odds of 100.0, managed to win and has become known as one of the legendary Melbourne Cup horses, as well as a legend in horse racing history.

-Melbourne Cup Confirmed Horses: The Race Results
+Melbourne Cup Race Results

 The stakes were high with a field packed full of incredibly talented Melbourne Cup horses fighting to win a spot in racing history, but only one could be crowned the winner of the 2023 Melbourne Cup, one of the most famous horse races in the world.